G4ryDave/GoogleMapsSightsManager/README.md

 ## Why I have to put ID & Psw??
-No one would have to share this sensible information but they required to login the browser.Infact, while in test mode, every account is logged out by default.
-Due to this constrain we need the Google Account ID & Password.** As you can see from the source code this credentials are not stored!** .
+No one should have to share this sensible informations but they are required to login the browser.Infact, while in test mode, every account is logged out by default.
+Due to this constraint we need the Google Account ID & Password.**As you can see from the source code this credentials are not stored!** .

 ### To Do